DiLER-Digitell/data_managment_bids_2026/lecture/content/bids_specs.md

 ## BIDS Conversion tools

-Don't do this stuff by hand please.
+Don't do this stuff by hand, please.
 We have the technology!

 Converting neuroimaging data to the Brain Imaging Data Structure (BIDS) format is essential for standardization and interoperability.
 Several tools facilitate this conversion.
-You can habe a look at the [List of BIDS converters](https://bids.neuroimaging.io/benefits.html#converters) and find smething that works for you.
+You can habe a look at the [List of BIDS converters](https://bids.neuroimaging.io/getting_started/tutorials/conversion/index.html) and find something that works for you.

 The most important tools will be:

 ### MNE-BIDS: EEG

-[MNE-BIDS](https://mne.tools/mne-bids/stable/auto_examples/convert_mne_sample.html#sphx-glr-auto-examples-convert-mne-sample-py) is a Python library that simplifies the conversion of electrophysiological data (e.g., MEG, EEG) into BIDS format.
+[MNE-BIDS](https://mne.tools/mne-bids/stable/auto_examples/convert_eeg_to_bids.html) is a Python library that simplifies the conversion of electrophysiological data (e.g., MEG, EEG) into BIDS format.
 It integrates with MNE-Python, allowing users to read, write, and manipulate BIDS-compatible datasets.
 For a practical example of converting data using MNE-BIDS, refer to the MNE sample conversion tutorial.

 ### HeudiConv: MRI